Malware types: Do you know the true meaning of malware?

 What is malware?

-Malware, also know as “malicious software,” is the main word that describes a multitude of malicious programs or codes that are dangerous to computer, phone, and other systems.
+Malware, which is short for “malicious software,” is the main word that describes a multitude of programs or codes that are dangerous to computers, smartphones, and other systems.
 It may sound a bit harmless with its cute name, but don’t be mistaken.
 The purpose of malware is to damage, breach, and disable the functioning of computers, mobiles, networks, and tablets.
 So, any device you use can be subject to a malicious software attack, including your Wi-Fi router.

 Malware is a tool used by cybercriminals, spammers, and hackers for different reasons which we will dive into a bit later.
 There aren’t any types of good malware, just to make that clear.
 As malware is software, it cannot physically damage the hardware of your devices, but it can steal your data, spy on your device activity without your permission or knowledge, and hijack your computer functions.